The Best Places To Visit In Colorado

 This outdoor museum is a delightful and highly educational stop and one of the most interesting places to visit in Colorado.

-PRACTICAL INFORMATION: The open air museum is located 35 minutes drive from Breckenridge, just off Highway 9 in Fairplay.
-Admission is $20, which is very modest considering how many buildings they maintain.
+The open-air museum is located 35 minutes drive from Breckenridge, just off Highway 9 in Fairplay.

 Mount Evans Scenic Byway

-PRACTICAL INFORMATION: Mount Evans is about 60 miles and 2 hours drive from Denver and the best way to get there is by car.
+Mount Evans is about 60 miles and a 2-hour drive from Denver, and the best way to get there is by car.
 The highway is closed in the winter months.

 Vail

-Vail is one of the most famous ski resorts in the country, and one of the best places to visit in Colorado regardless of the season.
+Vail is one of the most famous ski resorts in the country and a great tourist destination in Colorado, regardless of the season.

-Being such as famous place, Vail isn’t exactly cheap – but the nearby Glenwood Springs, Breckenridge and even Avon are much more budget friendly.
+As such a well-known town, Vail isn’t exactly cheap – but the nearby Glenwood Springs, Breckenridge, and even Avon are much more budget-friendly.

 Beaver Creek